numbknock/webhook2pushover/README.md

 Small Flask service that accepts a webhook payload (built for TrueNAS alerts) and forwards a formatted notification to Pushover.
 Runs in Docker with Gunicorn, logs to stdout and `/logs/webhook.log`, and maps TrueNAS severities to Pushover priorities automatically.

+## Warning
+- This service is experimental and may change without notice.
+- Do not use in production without your own testing.
+- Keep your Pushover tokens secret; never commit them.

 ## How it works
 - Exposes a single endpoint: `POST /webhook` with JSON `{ "text": "<alert body>" }`.
 - Cleans and parses the incoming text to extract host, severity, summary, and timestamp.